 But this is just the start.
 We continue to introduce more options so people can choose the right Mars products for their lifestyles.
 For example, in the U.S. Mars Chocolate has introduced "2toGo" bars: two pieces of chocolate packaged in a special type of memory wrap that can be twisted closed, making it easier to save a portion for later.

 ”Mars takes the debate on the issue of nutrition seriously and is committed to a healthy lifestyle.
 With its 'promise of action' to reduce the salt content in different Mars Food products, Mars Switzerland is making a contribution to the promotion of health in Switzerland in line with the aims of actionsanté.”

 Bundesamt für Gesundheit / Federal Office of Public Health

-Mars Food Nutrition Criteria
+Adopting the Mars Food Nutrition Criteria

 Mars Food is finding ways to make a difference in family diets by making our products even more nutritious and natural, and by using fewer, simpler and more wholesome ingredients.
 For example, our DOLMIO® pasta sauces now have lower salt, less water and no starch.

 Our 2007 renovation of European DOLMIO® Bolognese Pasta Sauces boosted tomato content to the equivalent of 10 whole tomatoes in every jar and shifted to ingredients that can be found in the average kitchen cupboard.
 A serving of DOLMIO® Bolognese Pasta Sauce provides one of the recommended five daily servings of fruits and vegetables and contains only natural ingredients.